MatthewGuile/hellopeter-cli/README.md

 ### Avoiding Duplicate Reviews

 When using the database output format (`--output-format db`), the tool normally checks for existing review IDs and only fetches/stores reviews that are not already present in the database.
 This is efficient for incrementally adding new reviews.
+However, please note that this approach captures reviews as they exist at the time of retrieval.
+If a review is later edited on the platform, the stored version will not be updated unless `--force-refresh` is used.

 To force fetching all reviews within the specified page range (or all pages if no range is given), even if they already exist in the database, use the `--force-refresh` option: